Syria opposition wants rebels to halt attacks

 Syrian National Council leader Burhan Ghalioun said he pressed the leader of the Free Syrian Army, an umbrella group of armed rebels, to rein in operations after they launched a series of attacks on troops loyal to President Bashar al-Assad.

-"We are worried that we will slide towards a civil war which pits a free army and an official army against each other," he told Reuters in an interview late on Thursday.
+"We are worried that we will slide toward a civil war which pits a free army and an official army against each other," he told Reuters in an interview late Thursday.
 "We want to avoid a civil war at all costs."

-In the last month army rebels have attacked security forces, destroyed part of an armoured convoy, opened fire on an intelligence centre on the outskirts of Damascus and killed six pilots at an air force base.
+In the last month army rebels have attacked security forces, destroyed part of an armored convoy, opened fire on an intelligence center on the outskirts of Damascus and killed six pilots at an air force base.

 "I hope he will keep his word and it is fundamental for the success of our revolution to preserve its peaceful character, that means popular demonstrations," Ghalioun said.
 "We do not want to transform into (a) militia that fights against an army."